Nectarbits

 Some of Flutter’s most popular features are:-

 • Hot Reload: An almost magical feature built into Flutter is the ability to instantly reflect your code changes in the app.
-Forget waiting for long compile times; just write your code and see it live.
+In 2025, Flutter enhances this with AI-assisted code completion (via Dart 3.0), making development even faster.
 This makes development incredibly fast and efficient.

 • Beautiful UI: Flutter’s built-in widgets and animation capabilities are a joy.
 This makes for a visually stunning UI that truly feels native without relying on unnecessary third-party libraries.